 Tips & Tricks

-- Mix by hand after adding eggs to keep the texture fudgy
+After adding eggs, mix by hand to keep the texture fudgy and prevent overmixing.

-- Do not overbake—the center should be just set
+Do not overbake—the center should be just set for a gooey texture.

-- Use an 8-inch pie pan for best thickness
+Use an 8-inch pie pan for the best thickness and even baking.

 Pro Tips

-- Sprinkle powdered sugar on top for presentation
+- Sprinkle powdered sugar on top for a touch of elegance.

 Step-by-Step Instructions